wp-plugins/football-pool/readme.txt

 And, of course, choose a theme or make one yourself that fits your competition or blog.

 = The plugin won't calculate the ranking =
 If you experience problems with the calculation of the ranking, you may wanna try the old calculation method.
-To enable the old method open the `define.php` file and change the `FOOTBALLPOOL_RANKING_CALCULATION_NOAJAX` value to `true`.
-If you have any information that may help me solve your problem (e.g. the apache error log), please send the information to wordpressfootballpool [at] gmail [dot] com.
+To enable the old method add the following line to your `wp-config.php` file: `define( 'FOOTBALLPOOL_RANKING_CALCULATION_NOAJAX', true );`.
+If you have any information that may help me solve your problem (e.g. the error log), please send the information to wordpressfootballpool [at] gmail [dot] com.

 = The charts are gone!
 What happened? =
 I had to remove the required library because of WordPress plugin license policies.
 If you want to enable the charts then see the Help page in the WordPress admin for details on how to install the required library.